 CHRIS: I said to Suggs, ‘I want to write a ska song that’s also like James Bond.’
 I think I managed it – although originally, it was supposed to just be an instrumental.

-SUGGS: It’s well documented that this is about Amy Winehouse, who I used to see around Camden all the time.
+SUGGS: It’s well documented that this is about Amy Winehouse, who my daughters knew in the early days and who I used to see around Camden all the time.
 She used to hang around the pubs that we did; the Dublin Castle and the Hawley Arms and places like that.
+She was a lovely person.
 She’d be sitting on the bar, just playing her acoustic guitar.
 Then there’d be an explosion of flash bulbs outside and you’d think, ‘Hello, Amy’s leaving the boozer.’
 So our paths crossed over the years and we saw her incredible rise and amazing talent emerge, followed of course by her very sad demise.
 Shortly before she died in 2011, I saw her in Soho, walking down Dean Street in the rain with a guitar over her shoulder.
 As she walked past me she said, ‘All right Nutty Boy?’ which made me laugh because I was 55 fucking years old – no one had called me a Nutty Boy since 1979.
 It was such a cheeky Winehouse thing to say and it really stuck in my head, so I just felt compelled to write a song about that moment and about her.
 I’d already started it when she died, and then Chris sent me a tune not long afterwards that had a very nice soul motif that seemed to fit perfectly.

 CHRIS: It was one of those lucky moments where the lyrics seemed ready-made for the music.